 As of January 2015, Oregon Tech has been accepted as an institutional participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA) initiative which has resulted in increased access to online learning at Oregon Tech.

-Oregon Tech Online is now accepting students for all programs from the following SARA states: Alaska, Washington, Oregon, Idaho, Nevada, Arizona, Montana, North Dakota, Colorado, South Dakota, Nebraska, Kansas, Minnesota, Missouri, Louisiana, Indiana, West Virginia, Virginia, Ohio, New Hampshire, New Mexico, Vermont, Wyoming, Iowa, Tennessee, Arkansas and Oklahoma.
+Oregon Tech Online is now accepting students for all programs from the following SARA states: Alaska, Washington, Oregon, Idaho, Nevada, Arizona, Montana, North Dakota, Colorado, South Dakota, Nebraska, Kansas, Minnesota, Missouri, Louisiana, West Virginia, Virginia, Ohio, New Hampshire, New Mexico, Vermont, Wyoming, Iowa, Tennessee, Arkansas, Oklahoma, Alabama, Georgia, Illinois, Indiana, Maryland, Michigan, Mississippi and Texas.

 In the coming year, many more states will likely be accepted into the NC-SARA initiative.
 Updates are made as soon as states are accepted and can be verified by checking: http://www.nc-sara.org/ Find more information about the benefits of SARA here: http://www.nc-sara.org/what-are-student-benefits